-In Upper Foundation, your child should be able to go to the toilet independently and in doing so; should deal with their own clothes, wipe themselves, flush the toilet and wash their own hands.
+Your child should be able to go to the toilet independently and in doing so; should deal with their own clothes, wipe themselves, flush the toilet and wash their own hands.
 Occasionally accidents do happen, we are prepared for this and have a supply of spare clothes, which we would ask you to wash and return to class.
-Intimate care plans can be put in place for children who need more support with toileting, please speak to a member of staff if you feel this is necessary.

-Children are expected to put on and take off their own coat & shoes and should be trying to dress themselves for PE lessons.
-Staff will be on hand to help but will encourage children to independently fasten/unfasten buttons and zips where possible.
+In UFS we strive to build independence and encourage the children to put on and take off their own coat & shoes.
+We find that children cope better with Velcro independently fasten/unfasten buttons and zips where possible.
 Practicing these skills at home can help support your child with independence.